 In general, there are 2 kinds of deductibles: a percentage-based deductible and a dollar amount deductible and the way they differ from one another lies in the way they’re calculated.
 There are also a few nuances based on the value of your home.
 After it’s calculated, the homeowner is going to pay a specific amount of money for the entire duration of his policy if he ever decides to file a claim.

 Choosing a Deductible for Your Policy

-Homeowners should choose policies with a deducible that’s as high as they can afford, since doing so greatly reduces their monthly premium.
-While an increased deductible can minimize the cost of your NY home insurance premium by up to twenty percent, it doesn’t mean you should excessively raise the deducible.
-In fact, what you’re doing when you choose a deductible is that you balance the long term cost of your premiums and your deductible (the short term cost).
+Homeowners should choose policies with a deductible that’s as high as they can afford, since doing so greatly reduces their monthly premium.
+While an increased deductible can minimize the cost of your NY home insurance premium by up to twenty percent, it doesn’t mean you should excessively raise the deductible.
+In fact, what you’re doing when you choose a deductible is that you balance the long-term cost of your premiums and your deductible (the short term cost).

 For instance, let’s say that you have a 500 dollars home insurance deductible in the State of New York.
 If rain or snowfall damages your roof and it costs 1000 dollars to fix it, then you should not file a claim if fixing the roof is something you can easily afford.
 Sure, you could file a claim with your insurer and have them pay for it, but only at the cost of a higher premium.
 Keep in mind that the increase may be large or small, based on the amount you claim and the previous claims you may have filed.
 Homeowners filing multiple claims may see an increase in their monthly premium of up to 25 percent or even more.

 Therefore, if your home is slightly damaged and you can afford to pay for those damages out of pocket, you should certainly lower your monthly premiums and raise your deductible.
 If no claims are made in a period of 3 years, then your insurer may consider lowering your premium rate.